simonktum/cocktail-pumps/README.md

 - weights/\<sensor-id\>/full: Weight of the completely filled container on the scale.
 Null if weight not set previously via a POST to this endpoint
 - weights/\<sensor-id\>/empty: Weight of the completely empty container on the scale.
 Null if weight not set previously via a POST to this endpoint
 - weights/\<sensor-id\>/level: Current fill level based on the weight of the container on the scale, requires full and empty to be set via the corresponding endpoints
+- cocktail/weight/: Tares all weight cells to set the new zero point

+The ESP listens to the following MQTT instruction:

+- `TARE` Tares all weight cells to set the new zero point

 The weightsensors can also output their readings to an OLED Display which was implemented by Dominik.
 However it is not used in this implementation.